rasmuslos/ShelfPlayer/README.md

 #  ShelfPlayer

-ShelfPlayer is a beautifully designed Audiobookshelf client that supports both Audiobooks and podcasts.
+ShelfPlayer is a beautifully designed Audiobookshelf client that feels right at home on iOS 17.

 ## Download